-CondInt{dis}(slr, GetPaid, Happens(shipGoods(slr, byr)))
+$CondInt{dis}(slr, GetPaid, Happens(shipGoods(slr, byr))) \doteq$

-\doteq Int(slr, $\neg \diamondsuit GetPaid \lor$
+$\mathrm{Int}(slr,\neg \diamondsuit GetPaid \lor$

-$$[\neg GetPaid$$ Until

-$(GetPaid \land Happens(shipGoods(slr, byr)))]).$
+$[\neg GetPaid$ Until $(GetPaid \land Happens(shipGoods(slr, byr)))])$

-This says that slr's conditional commitment to ship the goods when byr pays amounts to slr having the intention that byr eventually pays and after that she ships the goods, if byr eventually pays (as mentioned earlier, the Until construct in the goal above implies that $\diamond GetPaid$ and \diamond -Happens(shipGoods(slr, byr))).
-One problem with this account of conditional intention is that there is a counterintuitive way to satisfy the conditional intention, namely, the agent may commit to the triggering condition remaining false and deliberately perform some action that makes it remain false.
-Thus, in the example, to satisfy her conditional intention, slr may intentionally perform some action to stop byr from paying her, such as blocking debits from byr.
-In other words, there is nothing in this formalization of conditional intention that stops slr from intending not to
+This says that slr's conditional commitment to ship the goods when byr pays amounts to slr having the intention that byr eventually pays and after that she ships the goods, if byr eventually pays (as mentioned above, we assume that the Until construct above implies that $\diamond GetPaid$ and $\diamond Happens(shipGoods(slr,$ byr))).
+One problem with this account of conditional intention is that there is a counter-intuitive way to satisfy a conditional intention, namely, the agent may commit to the triggering condition remaining false and deliberately perform some action that makes it remain false.
+Thus, in the example, to satisfy her conditional intention, slr may intentionally perform some action to stop by r from paying her, such as blocking debits from byr.
+In other words, there is nothing in this formalization of conditional intention that stops slr from intending not to get paid and not to send the goods.
+However, this is counter-intuitive and a model of conditional commitment should not support this.
+Thus, with the disjunctive account of conditional commitment, the agent seems under-committed to the goal.
+Some examples in the literature that formalize conditional commitments as disjunctive goals include [22] and [1].